 By pairing the sociological theories of aging with a physiological theory of aging such as cross-linking we start to paint a more comprehensive (albeit, incomplete) picture of the various factors that can affect how we age and adapt to that phase of our lives.
 The cross-linking aging theory provides a compelling concept around aging that is rooted in science and more importantly provides us with a cause and effect theory around biological age-related changes.
 By knowing this information we can adapt our behaviors to help counteract the negative effects of cross-linking.
 Most importantly, it may be time to start reducing our sugar intake and thinking differently about how we manage our sweet tooth.

 Regardless of the theory of aging, you align with the most, aging (of course) will still occur.
 However, our activity levels and lifestyle will play significant roles in the process.
-For those of you who are searching for ways to look as young as you feel, aesthetic procedures at Heart of Texas Eye Institute can help you maintain a more youthful appearance.
+For those of you who are searching for ways to look as young as you feel, aesthetic procedures at Heart of Texas Eye Care can help you maintain a more youthful appearance.
 Please join us for a free consultation to discuss the breadth of aesthetic treatment options available.